TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 ### Heroism

 Hero programmers who dive straight into code based upon half-muttered sentences that start "we want a...", proceed to tie themselves up in knots, but keep going anyway because they don't want to throw their valueless work away.

+Ditto heroic designers who dive straight into colour theory, typeface choices, mood-boards etc - because (just like code) "design is special and you need to be talented to do it".

+I'm **not** saying that neither of these endeavours require knowledge and talent.
+I **am** saying that all the talent in the world won't help if you don't attempt to understand the problems you're trying to solve.
+Indeed - amazing skill and talent makes things worse if you deploy it too early as it:

+* Takes you off in the wrong direction, *away* from the better solutions.
+* Sometimes makes you less objective about the facts of the case, particularly ones that contradict any hard-earned beliefs you might have built up over your glittering career.

+Here's a proposal for a simple definition of heroic behaviour: "not listening to the people with the problem because I already know the answer".

 ## Staff working at cross-purposes